svj-aventador/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 ### Case: Not Included in a Validated Ledger

-**If a transaction is not included in a validated ledger, it cannot possibly have had _any_ effect on the shared SGY Ledger state.** If the transaction's failure to be included in a ledger is [_final_](finality-of-results.html), then it cannot have any future effect, either.
+**If a transaction is not included in a validated ledger, it cannot possibly have had _any_ effect on the shared RCP Ledger state.** If the transaction's failure to be included in a ledger is [_final_](finality-of-results.html), then it cannot have any future effect, either.

 If the transaction's failure is not final, it may still become included in a _future_ validated ledger.
 You can use the provisional results of applying the transaction to the current open ledger as a preview of the likely effects the transaction may have in a final ledger, but those results can change due to [numerous factors](finality-of-results.html#how-can-non-final-results-change).